realphongha/auto-annotating/README.md

 # auto-annotating
-Small tool to automatically annotate data labels for object detection.
+Small tool to automatically annotate data labels for object detection using YOLOv5x.